 Marilyn T. McGoldrick

 She holds a BV® Distinguished™ rating from Martindale-Hubbell, and has been named a Massachusetts Super Lawyer.
-In 2019 she was named to the Best Lawyers in America list for Personal Injury – Plaintiffs.
+In 2019, 2020, and 2021 she was named to the Best Lawyers in America list for Personal Injury – Plaintiffs.
 She was selected as one of New England's 2020 Top Rated Lawyers by ALM Media and Martindale-Hubbell™.

 She represents clients throughout Massachusetts and across the country.
 She is admitted to the Massachusetts Bar, the U.S. District Court of Appeals, First Circuit and the U.S. District Court for the District of Massachusetts.